dwarvesf/handbook/faq.md

 * How to raise an issue?

-Depend on the particular circumstances, you can follow the section [Raising an Issue](how-we-work.md#raising-an-issue) or just post a pitch to Basecamp
+Depend on the particular circumstances, you can follow the section [Raising an Issue](how-we-work.md#raising-an-issue) or just post a pitch to Basecamp.

+We also have the anonymous feedback form for those who're shy.
+Check the Woodland HQ message board.

+---

+## Do and don't